 Where To Stay In Rome On A Budget/Cheap?

-Trastevere is another District that’s an excellent choice for budget travelers.
-This is a pretty suburb on the banks of the river Tiber on the southwestern side of Rome, just to the south of the Vatican.
+Trastevere is a pretty suburb on the banks of the river Tiber on the southwestern side of Rome, just to the south of the Vatican.
 The area is full of winding cobbled streets, pretty plazas, good value shopping, dining and places to stay.